-The last symbol, to the left of the other two, has what looks like a minus sign on it.
+The last square, to the left of the other two, has what looks like a minus sign on it.
 Click this and watch what happens.
-You haven't actually closed IBM SPSS.
-Click on the icon in the task bar and IBM SPSS will reappear on your screen.
+Look at your Taskbar.
+The icon for IBM SPSS is still there but it is no longer highlighted.
+Click on it and see what happens.
+You have just learned how to minimize a window.